Honkl/MarioAI/README.md

 **MarioAI4J-Playground** -> here you can start coding your own Mario AI right away, just navigate to MarioAgent and fool around (required MarioAI4J, MarioAI4J-Tournament + its libs on path).

 I did not mavenized projects as I usually do... so far you have to setup them within your IDE manually, but as they need only 2 libraries and projects feature rather standard Java project layout, it is trivial task (projects are directly importable into Eclipse).

-## General AI
-This game is used for General-AI project.
-For these purposes has been implemented interface for general-ai script running in python.

-Visit General-AI project repository here: https://github.com/Honkl/general-ai

 ## Change Log